 Figure 9-aa17— Service Period Info field format

 The TWT Wake Interval Exponent field is set to the value of the exponent of the TWT wake interval value in microseconds, base 2.
-The TWT wake interval is the time between successive Co-RTWT SPs start times and is equal to (TWT Wake Interval Mantissa) × 2(TWT Wake Interval Exponent).
+The TWT wake interval is the time between successive R-TWT SPs start times and is equal to (TWT Wake Interval Mantissa) × 2(TWT Wake Interval Exponent).

-The Broadcast TWT Persistence field indicates the number of TBTTs of the Co-RTWT requesting AP during which the Co-RTWT SPs corresponding to this Co-RTWT Parameter set are present.
-The number of TBTTs of the Co-RTWT requesting AP during which the Co-RTWT SPs are present is equal to the value in the Broadcast TWT Persistence field plus 1, except that the value 255 indicates that the Co-RTWT SPs are present until explicitly terminated.
+The Broadcast TWT Persistence field indicates the number of TBTTs of the Co-RTWT requesting AP during which the R-TWT SPs corresponding to this Co-RTWT parameter set are present.
+The number of TBTTs of the Co-RTWT requesting AP during which the R-TWT SPs are present is equal to the value in the Broadcast TWT Persistence field plus 1, except that the value 255 indicates that the R-TWT SPs are present until explicitly terminated.

 (#3178)The Restricted TWT Schedule Info field is defined in Table 9-349a (Restricted TWT Schedule Info subfield values).